tatpongkatanyukul/papers/RecogAwareness/readme.md

 > where ***h<sub>c</sub>*** is a function of _c_, and ***w<sub>x</sub>*** is a function of _x_.

+Yang et al. work on NLP and context _c_ plays an input role, while a word _x_ plays an output.

 Given that _N_ is a number of the target classes and _M_ is a number of samples,